easegress-io/easegress/doc/cookbook/chatgpt-bot.md

 ### 4.3 Send Request to ChatGPT

-Build a request to send to the ChatGPT API.
+Build a request to send to ChatGPT.
 See more details in [OpenAI API](https://platform.openai.com/docs/guides/chate).
 Make sure to replace the `{Your OpenAI API Key}` with your own API key.

 ```yaml
 - kind: RequestBuilder